hamzaashrafjanjua/xAI-Digital-Project-for-Stroke-Risk/README.md

 	- Prefer many small commits over a single large one.

 - Data files
-	- Keep the dataset under `data/`.
+	- The dataset is kept at the repository root as `healthcare-dataset-stroke-data.csv`.
 If you plan to commit very large files or frequent changes, consider Git LFS.

 - Reviews and protection (on GitHub)
 	- Enable branch protection on `main` and require PR reviews and status checks.